 The opcode tables in this chapter are provided to aid in interpreting IA-32 architecture object code.
-The instructions are divided into three encoding groups: 1-byte opcode encodings, 2-byte opcode encodings, and escape (floating-point) encodings.
-The 1- and 2-byte opcode encodings are used to encode integer, system, MMX technology, SSE, and SSE2 instructions.
+The instructions are divided into three encoding groups: 1-byte opcode encoding, 2-byte opcode encoding, and escape (floating-point) encoding.
+One and 2-byte opcode encoding is used to encode integer, system, MMX technology, SSE, and SSE2 instructions.
 The opcode maps for these instructions are given in Tables A-2 and A-3.
 Section A.2.1., "One-Byte Opcode Instructions" through Section A.2.4., "Opcode Extensions For One- And Two-byte Opcodes" give instructions for interpreting 1- and 2-byte opcode maps.
-The escape encodings are used to encode floating-point instructions.
+Escape encoding is used to encode floating-point instructions.
 The opcode maps for these instructions are given in Table A-5 through A-20.
 Section A.2.5., "Escape Opcode Instructions" gives instructions for interpreting the escape opcode maps.